OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/components/balance.rst

 Example:  Vectorized Root Finding
 ---------------------------------

-The following example uses the Balance Component to implicitly solve the
+The following example uses the Balance Component to implicitly solve the equation:
-equation:

 .. math::

     b \cdot x + c  = 0

-for various values of ``b``, and ``c``.
+for various values of :math:`b`, and :math:`c`.
 Here, our LHS is connected to a computed value of the linear equation.
-The multiplier is one and the RHS is zero (the defaults) and thus they need not be connected.
+The multiplier is one and the RHS is zero (the defaults), and thus they need not be connected.

 .. embed-test::